 The term of a member of the Board begins at the end of the Annual General Meeting (AGM) in which he or she has been elected and expires at the end of the AGM following the election.

-prepare the proposals on the number, composition and remuneration of the members of the Board of Directors.
+Sanoma Corporation’s Annual General Meeting resolved on 7 April 2022 to establish a Shareholders’ Nomination Committee and adopted its Charter.
+The Shareholders’ Nomination Committee prepares the proposals on the number, composition and remuneration of the members of the Board of Directors to the Annual General Meeting.
 However, any shareholder of the Company may also make a proposal directly to the Annual General Meeting in accordance with the Finnish Companies Act.

 Composition, diversity and independence

-The members of the Board shall have the qualifications and experience necessary to perform their duties as well as the possibility to devote sufficient time for the Board work.
+The members of the Board shall have the qualifications and experience necessary to perform their duties, as well as the possibility to devote sufficient time for the Board work.
 They shall also meet the independence and other requirements applicable to publicly listed companies in Finland and both genders shall be represented on the Board.

-Matters related to the diversity of the Board are defined in the Charter of the Shareholders’ Nomination Committee and referred to in a general level in the Group’s Diversity and Inclusion Policy.
-In order to ensure that the Board has sufficient and versatile competencies, mutually
+Matters related to the diversity of the Board are defined in the Charter of the Shareholders’ Nomination Committee and referred to on a general level in the Charter of the Board of Directors and the Company’s People Policy.
+In order to ensure that the Board has sufficient and versatile competencies, mutually complementing experience and knowledge of the industry for the needs of Sanoma expressed in the strategy at any given time, the Shareholders’ Nomination Committee considers various diversity aspects and the annual performance assessment of the Board as described above under the paragraph Shareholders’ Nomination Committee when preparing its proposal of the composition of the Board to the AGM.

 The Board must collectively have sufficient knowledge of and competence in: